 As people age, they have different options to consider when selecting a place to live.
 The goal is finding somewhere they will feel supported physically, mentally, and emotionally during the later years of their lives.
 For some people, the decision may be heavily influenced by health needs and financial considerations.
-Others simply stick to what they know.
+Others stick to what they know.

 Housing, Health and Care